Sreelaxmi12/quiz-app/README.md

 # Quiz App

-It is a quiz app build using MERN stack
+It is a quiz app built using MERN stack